 Due to its episodic, goofy nature, and childish writing (with the usual Myth Arc nonexistent), some viewers disliked it (however, it was financially successful overall).
 Apparently Shōji Yonemura, the lead writer of Kamen Rider Kabuto (which suffers from the same plot problems) also wrote for this show and wanted it to be "simple".

 Overall, it really says something when the most popular character is a villain (Wolfrun), and not even the main one.
 It also says something when its first SH Figuarts figure is the PreCure who's an otaku (Yayoi/Cure Peace) and not the leader.

 The villain Wolfrun has gained a surprising amount of popularity, almost to Draco in Leather Pants level.
 One day after the first episode, the Japanese art site pixiv already displayed about 5 pages of fan art of him, a lot of it even pairing him with Miyuki.

 From the Cures side, apart from Yayoi, Reika/Beauty also had a massive popularity on her side.
-Reika's a contender for one of the most popular Cures in the franchise (possibly the most popular Cure ever, in fact), as she has consistently been ranked 1st in fan-votes.
+Reika's a contender for one of the most popular Cures in the franchise (possibly the most popular Cure ever, in fact), as she has consistently been ranked ''1st'' in the Naver fan-votes.

 The same can be said with Miyuki/Happy.
-Not only she has consistently been in the top ten (Usually in the top five) in nearly every Pretty Cure popularity vote since the first PreCure General Election in 2012, she's the one who actually dethroned Reika from the number 1 spot in fan-votes, such as the rankings in the 2017 Naver fan-votes and Rank Best.
+Not only she has consistently been in the top ten in nearly every Pretty Cure popularity vote since the first PreCure General Election in 2012, she's the one who actually dethroned Reika from the number 1 spot in fan-votes, such as the rankings in the 2018 poll and Rank Best.

 In fact, in general all of the Cures can be considered this, considering Nao is a prime candidate for shippers, and Akane is one-half of one of the show's most popular ship, the Nissan Combination.